 Agranulocytosis, neutropenia, and bone marrow depression have been associated with the use of oxacillin.
 Hepatotoxicity, characterized by fever, nausea, and vomiting associated with abnormal liver function tests, mainly elevated SGOT levels, has been associated with the use of oxacillin.

 To report SUSPECTED ADVERSE REACTIONS, contact FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 The signs and symptoms of oxacillin overdosage are those described in the ADVERSE REACTIONS section.
 If signs or symptoms occur, discontinue use of the medication, treat symptomatically, and institute appropriate supportive measures.

 Oxacillin Injection Dosage and Administration

 Bacteriologic studies to determine the causative organisms and their susceptibility to oxacillin should always be performed.
-Duration of therapy varies with the type and severity of infection as well as the overall condition of the patient, therefore it should be determined by the clinical and bacteriological response of the patient.
+Duration of therapy varies with the type of severity of infection as well as the overall condition of the patient; therefore it should be determined by the clinical and bacteriological response of the patient.
 In severe staphylococcal infections, therapy with oxacillin should be continued for at least 14 days.
 Therapy should be continued for at least 48 hours after the patient has become afebrile, asymptomatic, and cultures are negative.
-The treatment of endocarditis and osteomyelitis may require a longer term of therapy.
+Treatment of endocarditis and osteomyelitis may require a longer duration of therapy.